Jhans830/phantomSubmit/README.md

 # Submit external form with PhantomJS

 This script, when coupled with Heroku Scheduler, submits a form at regular intervals on an external page.
-Used primarily to auto update data extension fields in salesfoce that are being populated by an third-party API.
+Used primarily to auto update data extension fields in salesfoce that are being populated by a third-party API.

 ## How to Deploy
 1. Clone the repository to your desired folder